skofic/environmental-services/notes/README.md

     - ***`items`***: List of names to match.
     - ***`doAll`***: `true` means all elements must match; `false` means at least one should match.

+## Progress

+This is a work in progress, so expect this document to grow and change over time.

+## Licence

+Copyright (c) 2023 Milko Škofič

+License: Apache 2